JD Admissions FAQ

 When do I take the LSAT?

-Applicants are urged to take the LSAT no later than February of the year in which admission is sought.
+Applicants are urged to take the LSAT no later than April of the year in which admission

 The Admissions Committee evaluates applicants based on their highest LSAT score and does not average multiple scores, though all scores are seen when reviewing the application.